 Feather uses the GruntJS infrastructure, which is a NodeJS based task runner, used for automating the frontend workflow.
 For more information, see http://gruntjs.com/.

 When generating Feather packages, the task runner also compiles SASS files, compresses CSS and JS files, creates sprites, and optimizes images.

 To use the GruntJS infrastructure, perform the following:

-Feather supports the Bootstrap frontend framework.
+Feather supports the Bootstrap, Foundation, and SemanticUI frontend frameworks.

-The Bootstrap source files are included in the CSS generated for each framework package.
+The Bootstrap and Foundation source files are included in the CSS generated for each framework package.
 The styles.sass file is located in /assets/src/sass.
 Once you open the file, you can see an @import that has content similar to @import "../../../node_modules/bootstrap-sass/assets/stylesheets/bootstrap.scss";

 The @import includes the whole Bootstrap framework and gives you flexibility in terms of customization.
 If you know which Bootstrap components you are going to use in your website, you can include only the components that you need.
 As a result, the generated CSS file will be smaller and take up less space.

 The same is true for the @import of the Foundation source files.

 The source files are located in the following folders:

 NOTE: Due to their specific nature, SemanticUI source files cannot be imported in another CSS file.